anandid/hid338/README.md

 ```
 paper2:
    author:
-   - Gregor von Laszewski
+   - Anand Sriramulu
    hid:
-   - 000
+   - 338
-   title: This is my paper about the other abc
+   title: Still not decided as I am trying to do a project on the same topic
-   abstract: This paper showcases tis and that and the other in regards to abc
+   abstract: Still not decided
    url: https://github.com/bigdata-i523/sample-hid000/paper2/paper2.pdf
    type: word
    status: in progress